Image Collection: Additional Conditions

 5. Picture of Acanthosis Nigricans

 Get the Latest health and medical information delivered direct to your inbox!

-Acanthosis nigricans: A skin condition characterized by dark thickened velvety patches, especially in the folds of skin in the axilla (armpit), groin and back of the neck.
-The condition is complex.
-It can occur with endocrine diseases such as Cushing disease, tumors of the pituitary, and diabetes mellitus.
-It is common in people who have insulin resistance -- whose body is not responding correctly to the insulin that they make in their pancreas.
-Acanthosis nigricans also occurs with underlying malignancies (especially carcinomas of the vicera), administration of certain drugs, and as a genetic disorder inherited in an autosomal dominant manner.
+Acanthosis nigricans: A skin condition characterized by dark, thickened, velvety patches, especially in the folds of skin in the armpit, groin, and back of the neck.
+It can occur with endocrine diseases such as Cushing disease and diabetes mellitus, from tumors of the pituitary gland, underlying malignancies, certain drugs, and as a genetic disorder.
+It is most common in people who have insulin resistance those whose body is not responding correctly to the insulin that they make in their pancreas.

 Text: MedTerms™ Medical Dictionary by MedicineNet, Inc.